owntech-foundation/Core/docs/environment_setup.md

 If you use or wish to use Visual Studio Code, follow this tutorial to set up your work environment.
+It will use a “Blinky” (blinking LED) example which requires no other hardware than you OwnTech board.

 ## Requirements